chiragmehta/chiragmehta.github.io/content/posts/readability-demo/autogen.md

 </div>
 <div class='slide-body'>

+# Overview of the Grand Ethiopian Renaissance Dam (GERD)
-The Grand Ethiopian Renaissance Dam (GERD), previously known as the Millennium Dam, is a gravity dam on the Blue Nile River in Ethiopia.
-The dam, which has been under construction since 2011, is located in the Benishangul-Gumuz Region of Ethiopia, approximately 45 km east of the Sudanese border.
-The primary purpose of the dam is to produce electricity to alleviate Ethiopia's severe energy shortage and to export electricity to neighbouring countries.
-The dam is set to have a planned installed capacity of 5.15 gigawatts, making it the largest hydroelectric power plant in Africa and one of the 20 largest in the world once completed.
-The dam's reservoir began filling in July 2020 and is expected to take between 4 and 7 years to fill completely, depending on hydrologic conditions.
+The Grand Ethiopian Renaissance Dam (GERD), previously known as the Millennium Dam, is a gravity dam on the Blue Nile River in Ethiopia, under construction since 2011.
+The dam is located in the Benishangul-Gumuz Region of Ethiopia, approximately 45 km east of the Sudanese border.
+The dam's primary purpose is to produce electricity to alleviate Ethiopia's severe energy shortage and to export electricity to neighboring countries.
+With a planned installed capacity of 5.15 gigawatts, the dam will be Africa's largest hydroelectric power plant and one of the 20 largest in the world upon completion.
+The reservoir's first phase of filling began in July 2020, and the dam produced electricity for the first time in February 2022.

+# Historical Background and Controversy
-The site for the GERD was identified by the United States Bureau of Reclamation between 1956 and 1964, during the reign of Emperor Haile Selassie.
-However, due to political instability, the project did not progress until the Ethiopian Government surveyed the site in 2009 and 2010.
-The dam was originally referred to as "Project X" and later the Millennium Dam, before being renamed the Grand Ethiopian Renaissance Dam in 2011.
-The dam has been a source of regional controversy, particularly with Egypt, which depends on the Nile for about 97% of its irrigation and drinking water and believes the dam will reduce the amount of water available from the Nile.
+The eventual site for the GERD was identified by the United States Bureau of Reclamation during the Blue Nile survey conducted between 1956 and 1964.
+However, due to political instability, the project did not progress until much later.
+The dam was originally called "Project X", and after its contract was announced, it was called the Millennium Dam.
+On 15 April 2011, the Council of Ministers renamed it the Grand Ethiopian Renaissance Dam.
+The dam has been a source of regional controversy, particularly with Egypt, which relies on the Nile for about 97% of its irrigation and drinking water and opposes the dam, believing it will reduce the amount of water available from the Nile.

-The GERD is estimated to cost close to 5 billion US dollars, approximately 7% of the 2016 Ethiopian gross national product.
-Due to Egypt's campaign to maintain control over the Nile water share, the project has struggled to secure international financing and has instead been financed through internal fundraising efforts, including selling bonds and persuading employees to contribute a portion of their incomes.
-The dam's design has changed several times since 2011, affecting both its electrical and storage parameters.
-The dam will be supported by a rock-fill saddle dam and will have three spillways.
-The dam will have two power houses, equipped with 2 x 375 MW Francis turbine-generators and 11 x 400 MW turbines, resulting in a total installed capacity of 5,150 MW.
+# Design, Cost, and Financing
+The GERD's design has changed multiple times since 2011, affecting both the electrical and storage parameters.
+The dam was initially planned to have 15 generating units with a total installed capacity of 5,250 MW.
+By 2019, the power generation capacity was 5,150 MW, with 13 turbines.
+The dam's structural volume will be 10,200,000 m3, and the reservoir will have a storage capacity of 74 km3 and a surface area of 1,874 km2 when at full supply level.
+The dam will have three spillways, designed for a flood of up to 38,500 m3/s.
+The estimated cost of the GERD is close to 5 billion US dollars, approximately 7% of the 2016 Ethiopian gross national product.
+Due to Egypt's campaign to maintain control over the Nile's water share, the dam has not received international financing and has been financed through internal fund raising in Ethiopia.
 </div>
 </div>
 <div class='slide-pane' id='Grand_Ethiopian_Renaissance_Dam-G30-W1000'>